carmine560/trading-peripheral/README.md

   * `-m`: insert Hyper SBI 2 maintenance schedules into Google Calendar
   * `-s`: replace watchlists on the SBI Securities website with the Hyper SBI 2 watchlists
-  * `-y`: export the Hyper SBI 2 watchlists to My Portfolio on Yahoo Finance
-  * `-q`: check the daily sales order quota in general margin trading for the specified Hyper SBI 2 watchlist and send a notification via Gmail if insufficient
+  * `-q`: check the daily sales order quota for general margin trading for the specified Hyper SBI 2 watchlist and send a notification via Gmail if it is insufficient
-  * `-o`: extract the order status from the SBI Securities web page and copy it to the clipboard
+  * `-o`: extract the order status from the SBI Securities order status web page and copy it to the clipboard
   * `-w`: backup the Hyper SBI 2 watchlists
   * `-d`: take a snapshot of the Hyper SBI 2 application data
   * `-D`: restore the Hyper SBI 2 application data from a snapshot